ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-09-15-make-performance-testing-efficient.md

 The reporting of the performance testing results and their discussion in the development team is the crucial part of the development project and the performance testing, that is its stage.
 Below there are key principlesof the effective reporting:

 - Analyze test results right after each test run.
-Don't leave it on “tomorrow”.
+Don't leave it on "tomorrow".
 - Comment each test run.
 - Report early, report often.
 Customize reports.
 It's crucial, to share information with the team.
 But for the effective sharing it's necessary to establish reporting format for technical, non-technical stuff and the stakeholders.
 - Report visually.
 The graphical information is easily perceived, so it's necessary to establish the pattern of the graphical representation.